Rak256/Neural-Network-/README.md

 <img width="979" height="450" alt="image" src="https://github.com/user-attachments/assets/cdb0e867-3fd9-46c1-866f-83c01ba33531" />

-where i,j,p, and q are arbritrary indexes.
+where i and j are arbritrary indexes.
 Asssume that the column size and and row size of matrices W and A are r respectively.
+You might be wondering why we only reperesent the ith row of the bias matrix in the i-j element form of the above equation.
+This is because while b is an n^[l] x m matrix, it only consists of the first column broadcasted (copied over) to create m columns.
+This means any changes made in the first column will be duplicated in the columns j > 1.
+So, Zᵢⱼ only depends on bᵢ of the first and original column.

 The biggest question I had during my research was "How do I take the derivative of matrix multiplication?".
 This is where the total differential of the cost function is very useful.